bedrock-crustaceans/bedrockrs/README.md

   - Common collection of metadata for behavior packs, resource packs and other MCBE related packs.

 ## Contributing:
-Feel free to contribute at any moment.
-Contribute is always appreciated, a huge thanks goes to all contributors.
-It is recommended to make yourself familiar with the `bedrock-rs` codebase.
-You can always look at some issues and fix some bugs/add some features, but also feel free to add entirely new features/modules to this library for enhancing the capabilities of `bedrock-rs`.
-Just be creative and let us all profit from our work!
+Feel free to join in at any time.
+Your contributions are highly valued, and a big thank you to all who participate.
+We recommend getting acquainted with the bedrock-rs codebase.
+Whether it's tackling existing issues, adding new features, or even introducing entirely fresh modules, your creativity is welcome.
+Let's all benefit from our collective efforts!